Gericom/GBARunner3/README.md

 - Improve documentation and optimize existing code.
 - Suggestions and ideas are also welcome.

+## Compatibility List

+Help to test games, you can add your testing reports to the official [Compatibility Sheet](https://docs.google.com/spreadsheets/d/1PTf9kW7L3MTIUU5WXvOnvSLTmgNG4K-CzDNe2U8Rd6Y/edit?usp=sharing), ask for access to "Kaisaan" using your Google Account.

 <!-- ## License

 GBARunner3 is licensed under the [zLib license](LICENSE). -->